AmTran: Reorganization of Ward Industries (1980–1991)

-In July 1980, Ward Industries filed for Chapter 11 bankruptcy.
+On July 25, 1980, Ward Industries filed for Chapter 11 bankruptcy.
 In the filing, the family-owned company declared $21.5 million in liabilities.
 As Ward Industries was a significant manufacturer in the central Arkansas region, the Wards sought for a way to keep the doors of the company open.

 With company president Charles Ward selling off his stake in the company, Ward Industries was acquired by an investment group (assisted by then-Arkansas Governor Bill Clinton) named MBH, Inc. MBH was an acronym for the first letters of the last names of each of the 4 investors: Thomas E "Mack" McLarty, J.W.
 "Buddy" Benafield and two Kansas City brothers, Richard L. "Dick" Harmon and Robert Harmon.
 McLarty and Benafield each held one-third ownership; the Harmon brothers together held the remaining one-third ownership.
 MBH reopened Ward Industries as American Transportation Corporation (AmTran).
 As Ward Industries continued to hold significant market share in the school bus segment, AmTran chose to retain the Ward brand name for school buses although non-school bus products adopted the AmTran brand in 1981.

 Following the acquisition, the Ward family held no stake in AmTran; however, Steve Ward remained in the new company for vehicle distribution and marketing, having the exclusive rights to sell Ward/AmTran products in Arkansas, based in a dealership from Conway.

 During the 1980s, AmTran would make several product introductions that would advance school bus design in several market segments.
 Although among the last large bus manufacturers to introduce a Type A school bus, AmTran was the first manufacturer to introduce a higher-capacity version, with five rows of seating instead of four seen at the time.
-For 1986, AmTran introduced the first large semi-forward control conventional with the introduction of the Ward/AmTran Patriot.
+For 1983, AmTran introduced the first large semi-forward control conventional with the introduction of the Ward/AmTran Patriot.
 Using a shortened version of the Chevrolet/GMC B-Series, the Patriot allowed for a shorter wheelbase and nose angle for improved forward visibility.
 Although not a success overall, the Patriot would go on to become a major influence on the later Thomas Vista.

 In 1987, the structure of the Ward/AmTran body underwent an exterior update, distinguished by a rubrail mounted below the window line.
 Much of the body structure remains in use in current-production IC Bus CE and RE-series product lines.